Sir Erasmus Dryden, 1st Baronet: Family

+Sir Erasmus Dryden was the grandfather of the poet and first Poet Laureate, John Dryden (through his third son, Erasmus) and he was also the uncle of Elizabeth (Dryden) Swift, who was the grandmother of Jonathan Swift.

+Dryden's sister-in-law, Katherine (Throckmorton) Dryden, was a first cousin of Lady Elizabeth (Throckmorton) Raleigh.
+He was an uncle of female Puritan preacher Anne Hutchinson.

+Career

 He entered Magdalen College, Oxford, in 1571 aged 18. and was demy from 1571 to 1575 and fellow from 1575 to 1580, being awarded BA on 11 June 1577.
 In 1577, he was student of the Middle Temple.
 He was High Sheriff of Northamptonshire in 1599 and in 1618.
 He was created a baronet on 16 November 1619.
 In 1624, Dryden was elected Member of Parliament for Banbury in the Happy Parliament.